shaharyarrahmad/shops/packages/pinelab-storefront/README.md

 }
 ```

 ## Components

 Components are standalone, they are unaware of any Vue context.
-The dependencies they use are passed in as Vue properties:
+The dependencies they use are passed in as Vue
+properties.
+Components often depend on `VendureClient` to handle common Vendure logic like adding to cart or checking
+out an order.

 ```vue

 <template>
   <CustomerDetailsForm
     :available-countries="availableCountries"